BIT-Studio-3/group-project-25-1-the-anti-statics/Coding Standards.md

 The only commits than can merged into **main** should be commits from the **STAGING** branch

+When creating pull requests on feature branches, make sure the **STAGING** branch is the base branch for the feature branch to be compared to.

 **6. Merging own Pull Requests**

 **Never** merge your own pull request.
 It's crucial to have someone in your team to review your code before merging.